Induction Generator: Types & Working Principle

 All generators require a magnetic field either from some form of excitation current or from a permanent magnet.

-In the case of the induction generator, after passing synchronous speed, the magnetic field is induced into the rotor from ac that is applied to the stator.
+In the case of the induction generator, after passing synchronous speed, the magnetic field is induced into the rotor from the AC that is applied to the stator.

 The simplest induction generators are referred to as singly fed induction generators (SFIGs), which use a squirrel cage described previously.